Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

 :: Read more: The Ultimate 5-Axis CNC Machining Guide: The Basics

-The 5 axes in CNC machining are paths that the parts or tools can move along simultaneously.
+5 axis CNC machining are paths that the parts or tools can move along simultaneously.
 The main axes: X, Y, and Z, are part of the basic Cartesian Coordinate System first proposed by the mathematician and philosopher, Rene Descartes in the 1500s.
 This is used to describe three-dimensional space and can be represented as three perpendicular lines going in different directions.
 The three axes intersect at a point in the center called the origin which is used as a reference point to measure the length along each axis.

-The last two axes – A and B – are more difficult to understand.
+The last two axes, A and B, are more difficult to understand.
 These two axes rotate around the main X and Y axes and can be seen as the part of the object moving down the main axes.
 The additional axis called C which rotates around the Z-axis also exists but is not usually used in CNC machining processes.

-A 5-axis CNC machine produces very precise results.
+A 5 axis CNC machine produces very precise results.
 These advanced CNC machines are capable of creating complex workpieces from aluminum, steel, brass, and polymers.
 And this is all done by using five kinds of distinct motions relative to the workpiece.
 For example, billet aluminum machined along the X, Y, and Z axes in addition to two rotational motions of the workpiece.
 These additional motions provide enhanced flexibility and precision.
 This is not possible with traditional 3-axis machines.
 5-axis machining can produce highly complex and aerodynamic parts, this type of machining has been used to produce landing gear, bulkheads, and more.

 Heavy material removal, or lightweighting, is a common technique in aerospace and automotive design.
-Lightweighting has increased the demand for 5-axis machining.
+Lightweighting has increased the demand for 5 axis machining.
 And it is growing in demand within these industries as well as others.
-3-axis machining can easily remove weight during the roughing process, but that technology cannot provide the clean finishing required for specific parts requiring high-precision as well with minimal part setups.
+3 axis machining can easily remove weight during the roughing process, but that technology cannot provide the clean finishing required for specific parts requiring high-precision as well with minimal part setups.

-These advanced systems are considered superior to traditional 3-axis machines and their popularity continues to grow each year.
+Advanced systems are considered superior to traditional 3-axis machines and their popularity continues to grow each year.
 The additional A and B axes expands an infinite number of manufacturing capabilities.
 The cutting head and tools can now approach the workpiece from nearly all possible positions.
 This ensures easy machining without requiring the repositioning of the entire system.
 This is not possible on machines with less than five axes unless the part is repositioned.